adamarama/tech-writing/guides/Example API Usage.md

 ### Common Error Codes

-- **400 Bad Request:** The request sent by the client is invalid or incorrect, often due to missing required parameters.
+- **400 Bad Request:** The client's request is invalid or incorrect, often due to missing required parameters.
-- **401 Unauthorized:** The client lacks the appropriate authentication credentials or the credentials provided are invalid.
+- **401 Unauthorized:** The client lacks the appropriate authentication credentials, or the credentials provided are invalid.
 - **404 Not Found:** The specified resource could not be found on the server, possibly due to an incorrect or outdated URL.
-- **500 Internal Server Error:** A generic error message that indicates something unexpected occuring on the server side, often due to a server malfunction or programming error.
+- **500 Internal Server Error:** This is a generic error message that indicates something unexpected is occurring on the server side, often due to a server malfunction or programming error.

 **Example Error Response:**